eparreno/vimvamvoom/README.md

 https://github.com/altercation/vim-colors-solarized

+add this line to ~/.gvimrc to allow solarixed

 ## Contributors

 Contributions are welcomed.
 You can send your pull requests to improve this vim distribution

 * Lleïr Borràs
+* Arnau Siches

 ## Credits